sumedhashyam/Push-Notification/README.md

 Simple c# libray using which you can send Push notificaiton to iOS device.
 This library is based on [PushSharp](https://github.com/Redth/PushSharp)

+Add .p12 file in application as we have to pass path of the file when calling library.

 ### APNS Sample Usage based on HTTP/2-based APNs provider API
 ```csharp